 Step 5: Add Details With Toothpick

-I then used a toothpick to put in the fine details on the feather.
-The lighter you can go with your toothpick the better.
-If you use any kind of pressure you will start to remove clay.
-If that happens, again just remove the material and set aside.
+Then I used a toothpick to add the fine details to the feather.
+The lighter you can go with your toothpick, the better.
+If you use any kind of pressure, you will start to remove clay.
+If that happens, again, remove the material and set it aside.

 Step 6: Add Hole At Top Of Feather

 Take a straw and make a hole in the top of your feather for hanging.
-I then draped my feathers on paint brushes to dry.
-This gives them more of a three-dimensional look.
+Then draped your feathers on paint brushes to dry.
+This gives them a more three-dimensional look.

 Step 7: Let Feathers Dry & Paint Them White

-Let them cure according to the package directions.
-I then gave mine a coat of white paint on both sides.
-Please note that my feathers are only finished on one side.
+Let them cure according to the package directions, then apply a coat of white paint to both sides.
+Please note that my feathers are only finished on one side, but I recommend painting both sides.

 Step 8: Add White Ribbon Hanger